Round Top Lake Sunset lost Cabin Mine

 Again, lets observe the trail route through this forested section on the topo map.
 We are looking at the point on the map South of the lower ford where our route enters the forest.
 We need to understand the terrain between where the trail enters and exits this forested section.
 On the map this forested section appears roughly shaped like a boot.
 I call this forested section "The Enchanted Forest."

-Notice that the trail out of the boot climbs out where this seasonal creek drains into the Southwestern edge of The Bowl, on its way to the N Mokelumne River.
+Notice that the trail out of the boot climbs out where this seasonal creek flowing into the Southwestern edge of The Bowl, on its way to the N Mokelumne River at Camp Irene.
 This is what I call the "Western" route through this tough little section, and it will do.

-We enter the Enchanted Forest from the North, and basically stay between the rock wall to our West, and the Mokelumne River to our East, as we make our way South to seek the resumption of marked trail on the Southwest side of The Bowl.
+We enter the Enchanted Forest from the North, and basically stay between the rock wall to our West and the Mokelumne River to our East as we make our way South to seek the resumption of marked trail on the Southwest corner of the Enchante Forest Bowl.

-Between the rock wall on the West side of The Bowl, and the waters of the Mokelumne River on the Eastern side of The Bowl sits a deep, dense, dark little forest, sporting a forest floor littered with deep debris and obstacles.
+Between the rock wall on the West side of The Bowl, and the waters of the North fork of the Mokelumne River on the Eastern side of The Bowl sits a deep, dense, dark little forest, sporting a forest floor littered with deep debris and obstacles.
 Among the obstacles are a couple of deep drainage trenches cutting across it.
-Now we have to make our way Southwest across The Bowl to where the exits at its Southwest corner.
+After exploring the white sand beaches along the West shore of the North Molkelumne and having a nice break enjoying the ambience of this secluded location we have to make our way Southwest across The Bowl to where our Tahoe to Yosemite Trail route exits its Southwest corner.

 This means that the key elements that will guide you down to, and through The Bowl, are your own navigation skills, your ability to observe and understand your location within the terrain, and the limits and nature of the terrain itself.
 There is no trail, only futile old almost-invisible blazes that no longer mark a path.